IIIA-ML/alk/README.md

 1. Gather execution insights of _ALK_ on a case base,
 2. Using these insights, generate the _Performance Distrubution Profile_ (PDP) of _ALK_ for that case base,
-3. Use PDP to estimate the confidence for best-so-far kNNs and, thus, to automatize interruption upon reaching given confidence thresholds.
+3. Use PDP to estimate the confidence for best-so-far kNN and, thus, to automatize interruption upon reaching given confidence thresholds.
 Finally, calculate gain & efficiency of confidence of _ALK_ upon these interruptions.

 In following subsections, we provide the scripts to conduct these three steps.